n0umen0n/hypha-migration-suite/hypha-migration-api/README.md

 # Hypha Migration API

-A backend API service for verifying HYPHA token migrations and executing test USDC transfers on Base mainnet.
-This API verifies that a migration has been completed on the Telos blockchain before allowing USDC transfers on Base.
+A backend API service for verifying HYPHA token migrations and executing HYPHA token minting on Base mainnet.
+This API verifies that a migration has been completed on the Telos blockchain before allowing HYPHA token minting on Base.

 ## Features

 - ✅ Verify HYPHA migration status on Telos blockchain
-- ✅ Execute USDC transfers on Base mainnet (only after verified migration)
+- ✅ Execute HYPHA token minting on Base mainnet (only after verified migration)
 - ✅ Multiple verification methods: migration table, transaction ID, or hybrid
 - ✅ Built for Vercel serverless deployment
 - ✅ CORS enabled for frontend integration